AscendingPassage.com HOME PAGE.

 & Son flourishes, there is nothing around us but ruins, crumbled and

 pulverised beyond all possible redemption.
-But they give us pause,
+They give us pause,

-these disappearing ruins, for they are the debris of that ageless
+these disappearing ruins, for somewhere among them is the debris of that ageless

-almost makes one giddy to think of their beginning.
+almost makes one giddy to think of the beginning.

-midst of this luminous, changeless splendour of death, which men call
+midst of this luminous, changeless, nearly lifeless splendour, which men call

 the desert.

-And what is this now that is happening in the holy neighbourhood of
+And what is this now that is happening in the holy neighborhood of

 unhappy Osiris?
 A troupe of donkeys, belaboured by Bedouin drivers, is